blt2114/compGenomics/files/file_list.md

 > lines are JSON dictionaries that include the chromatin states at the 3' and
 > 5' and the inclusion ratio for every sample in which the gene of
 > that exon is expressed.

+### distribution\_of\_some\_exon\_inclusion.png
+> This shows the distribution of expression of some exons.
+> This was produced to see if a strong trend of bimodality was present
+> It seems that this is not the case for most exons in this sample.